Memeplexx/olik/docs/docs/3_writing_state.md

   .upsertMatching.id
   .withOne(todo)

-// INSERT MANY TODOS (IF THEY DOES NOT ALREADY EXIST) OR UPDATE THEM (IF THEY DO) store.todos
+// INSERT MANY TODOS (IF THEY DO NOT ALREADY EXIST) OR UPDATE THEM (IF THEY DO) store.todos
   .upsertMatching.id
   .withMany(arrayOfTodos)